apaciuk/vue-fish-tank/README.md

 # fish-tank-app
-App to add and maanipulate actual fish
+App to add and manipulate actual fish

 Add more fish types and their feed mass in fish data object, tank data sent to Mocklab api.